Royal Thai Armed Forces Headquarters

-The Royal Thai Armed Forces Headquarters (กองบัญชาการกองทัพไทย) (RTARF HQ), is the joint headquarters of the Royal Thai Armed Forces, which is composed of the Royal Thai Army, the Royal Thai Navy and Royal Thai Marine Corps, and the Royal Thai Air Force.
+The Royal Thai Armed Forces Headquarters (กองบัญชาการกองทัพไทย) (RTARF HQ), is the joint headquarters of the Royal Thai Armed Forces, which is composed of the Royal Thai Army, the Royal Thai Navy and the Royal Thai Air Force.
 Formerly the Supreme Command Headquarters, the name was changed in February 2008.

 The headquarters is headed by the Chief of Defence Forces.
 The chief is supported by several departments and directorates, including four deputy chiefs.
 The headquarters is under the responsibility of the Ministry of Defence of Thailand and the Defence Minister.

 Function

 The headquarters is the supreme command of the armed forces and therefore at the apex of the military in Thailand.
 The headquarters is charged with the command and execution of military operations in wartime.
 In peacetime, it is charged with maintaining military readiness in case of attack.
 The headquarters is also in charge of the security of the royal family and the king.
 In addition to the command of the armed forces during times of war, the headquarters also commands Thai forces overseas in peacekeeping and humanitarian assistance operations.